Obscuretone/obscuretone.github.io/public/posts/en/fork_the_party.md

 So it is worth making the opposite argument in good faith.

-Maybe better access to health care is not merely an obvious good.
+Maybe better access to health care is also power.

 Maybe it creates unlimited demand, hides costs, overloads clinicians, empowers bureaucracy, reduces personal responsibility, crowds out private innovation, and turns every political fight into a fight over rationing.